 Other forms of birth control that affect the hormones, such as implants and skin patches, may also cause hair loss.

-The American Hair Loss Association recommend that people who have an increased risk of genetic hair loss opt for a non-hormonal type of birth control.
+The American Hair Loss Association recommends that people who have an increased risk of genetic hair loss opt for a nonhormonal type of birth control.

 - brittle hair that breaks easily

-If ringworm does not heal by itself, then a doctor may prescribe an antifungal medicine.
-Alternatively, they may prescribe an antibiotic, such as Griseofulvin.
+If ringworm does not heal by itself, a doctor may prescribe an antifungal medication such as griseofulvin.

-- eating a nutritious diet that includes proteins, fats, and certain vitamins and minerals
+- eating enough calories and a nutrient-rich diet that includes proteins, healthy fats, vitamins, and minerals

-The following may also help to stop further hair loss:
+The following habits may also help limit hair loss or increase hair volume: